1304 Collective Membership Marks

 • (2) the applicant’s legal entity type (see TMEP §803.03);

-• (3) the applicant’s citizenship or the jurisdiction under whose laws the applicant is organized, and if the applicant is a domestic partnership or joint venture, the names and citizenship of the general partners or active members of the joint venture (see TMEP §§803.03(b), 803.04), or if applicant is a sole proprietorship, the state of its organization and the name and citizenship of the sole proprietor (37 C.F.R. §2.32(a)(3)(v), TMEP §§803.03(a), 803.04);
+• (3) the applicant’s citizenship or the jurisdiction under whose laws the applicant is organized, and if the applicant is a domestic partnership or joint venture, the names and citizenship of the general partners or active members of the joint venture (see TMEP §§803.03(b), 803.04), or if applicant is a sole proprietorship, the U.S. state or foreign country of its organization and the name and citizenship of the sole proprietor (37 C.F.R. §2.32(a)(3)(v), TMEP §§803.03(a), 803.04);

 • (4) a description of the mark if the mark is not in standard characters (see TMEP §808);